Patthecat249/test/README.md

 tar -xvf ${INST}/icp-cam-x86_64-3.1.2.1.tar.gz charts/ibm-cam-3.1.3.tgz
 tar -xf ${INST}/charts/ibm-cam-3.1.3.tgz
 ```
+*The Chart will e extracted, but we will come back later to editing the "values.yaml"-file.
+If you want to edit the values.yaml-file now, jump down to "Edit values.yaml"*

 ## Load and PUSH Images from TAR-File to ICP-Registry
+Let's push the images included in the tar-file to the ICP-Docker-Registry.
+The installation-process of CAM needs these images.
+1. Let's login to your ICP-Cluster in the "services" namespace
+2. Let's login to your ICP-Docker-Registry
+3. Load and push the images from tar-file into ICP-Docker-Registry
 ```bash
 #VARIABLES BEGIN#
 export CLOUDCTLUSER="admin"